News & Insights

 Determine which court has jurisdiction over your case

-If you have been arrested in Osceola County, it is important to first determine which court has jurisdiction over your case.
+If you have been arrested in Osceola County, it is important first to determine which court has jurisdiction over your case.
 The county is divided into two judicial circuits: the Ninth Judicial Circuit Court and the Seventeenth Judicial Circuit Court.
 Mugshots taken in Osceola County will be filed with one of these two courts, depending on the location of the arrest.

 To determine which court has jurisdiction over your case, you can:

-– Contact the Osceola County Clerk of Court’s office by phone at 844-935-1118 .
+– Contact the Osceola County Clerk of Court’s office at 844-935-1118 .

-– Contact the Osceola County Sheriff’s Office by phone at 844-935-1118 .
+– Contact the Osceola County Sheriff’s Office at 844-935-1118 .

-Find out the booking number for your case
+Find out the booking number for your case.

 Search for your booking number online